-When standalone, the A20-Nexus delivers its multichannel receiver audio via analog, AES, and Dante outputs.
-It can also be set up to convert incoming Dante audio and output it as analog or AES.
+When standalone, the A20-Nexus Go delivers its multichannel receiver audio via analog and AES outputs.

-When docked to an 8-Series mixer/recorder, the Nexus's multichannel receiver audio is output via the expansion port to the 8-Series and Nexus's analog, AES, and Dante outputs are disabled.
+When docked to an 8-Series mixer-recorder, the A20-Nexus Go's multichannel receiver audio is outputted via the expansion port to the 8-Series and A20-Nexus Go's analog and AES outputs are disabled.